 The RACE Strategy gave me a step-by-step template to teach my students precisely what to do.

 Even though writing constructed responses are still challenging, when you teach your students the RACE strategy and give them lots of opportunities for practice, your students will master it!

 So, just what is the RACE strategy?
 RACE is an acronym that helps students remember which steps and in which order to write a constructed response.

 R = Restate the Question

-Students need to remove the question word like who, what, when, where, or why but restate the keywords in the question.
+Students need to remove the question word like who, what, when, where, or why and then restate the keywords.

-For example, if the question was “Why did Jill decide to give her mother a jewelry box?” the answer would start this way, “Jill decided to give her mother a jewelry box because…”
+For example, if the question was, “Why did Jill decide to give her mother a jewelry box?” the answer would start this way, “Jill decided to give her mother a jewelry box because.”